 Dodgers vs. Brewers Highlights

-Mookie Betts and the Dodgers take on William Contreras and the Brewers on August 12, 2024
+Gavin Lux and the Dodgers take on Jackson Chourio and the Brewers on August 15, 2024

-Mookie Betts and the Dodgers take on William Contreras and the Brewers on August 12, 2024
+Gavin Lux and the Dodgers take on Jackson Chourio and the Brewers on August 15, 2024

-Los Angeles Dodgers All-Star Mookie Betts played right field in his return to the team Monday vs. the Brewers.
-He had played shortstop all season before fracturing his left hand.
+Buehler struggled with control in a loss to the Brewers in his first game since mid-June.

+Jake Mintz and Jordan Shusterman break down all of the weekend series, discuss whether the Dodgers are fully back, why Ty France was placed on waivers and who got inducted into the Hall of Fame in Cooperstown.

 Jake Mintz and Jordan Shusterman discuss the weekend that was in Major League Baseball and talk about which division races they are keeping a close eye on in the final couple of months of the season and they get into some of our favorite segments, including Sorry for Your Mentions.